Skip to content

 source ~/ros_ws/install/setup.bash

-Step 5: Running the project
+Step 5: Running the Project

 You can run the project by either running the launch file or by manually starting each node in sequence.